cfpb/design-manual/brand-guidelines/typography.md

 #### Body copy followed by a heading

-When body copy is followed by a heading, include 45 px of space above Heading 2 and 30 px above Headings 3–6.
+When body copy is followed by a heading, include 45px of space above Heading 2 and 30px above Headings 3–6.

 </div>